strayTrain/SimpleGameplayAbilitySystem/docs/pages/installation/installation.md

 ## Having Trouble?

-Here are some common issues and solutions:

-- **Compile errors**: Make sure you're using Unreal Engine 5.2 or later
-- **Plugin not found**: Double-check that you've placed the plugin in the correct folder structure
-- **Missing dependencies**: SimpleGAS requires the StructUtils plugin, which should be automatically enabled

-If you're still having issues, drop a question on the [discussions page](https://github.com/strayTrain/SimpleGameplayAbilitySystem/discussions).
+If you're encountering issues, drop a question on the [discussions page](https://github.com/strayTrain/SimpleGameplayAbilitySystem/discussions).